 The Cultural Development Fund (CDF) allows qualifying cultural organizations to apply for grants from the Department of Cultural Affairs (DCLA), and administers grants to over 880 nonprofit arts and cultural organizations each year.

 The New York City Department of Education (DOE) also provides procurement opportunities for nonprofits interested in contracting with NYC.
 NYC DOE contracts with vendors to purchase the goods and services necessary to ensure that students receive the quality education they deserve.
-Current RFPs can be found on their website.
+Current RFPs can be found on the DOE's website.

 The City Council awards $250 million in expense funding every year to nonprofit organizations, in addition to awards for capital projects.
 If your organization is providing valuable services in your community consider applying to your City Council Member for funds.
 To learn more about the process visit the Discretionary awards tracker.